eclipse-opensovd/opensovd-core/README.md

 ```
 # Starting sovd_server
 ```
+Change owner to your user for /var/log/
+Copy from config folder sovd_server_apps.conf to target/debug/

 sovd_server <ip_address> <port> <hostname> --sovd-mode <sovd_mode>
 <ip_address> : IP address to bind the server to, use localhost for local testing or a public IP for external access.
 <port>       : Any available port in the range 1024-49151, typically used by user applications and services.